 Any given healthcare provider might have 10 or so different operational improvement projects happening simultaneously.
 And these initiatives are often divided among a handful of different departments and teams that may not even interact with one another.
 But when this happens, it’s a losing strategy, Dr. Prosser said.

 “All of these different teams across the hospital are vying for the same resources to make performance improvement projects happen… They’re all trying hard, but the right hand doesn’t know what the left hand is doing,” Dr. Prosser said.
 Often, these teams are “either competing for resources or bombarding the front line with 10 different ways of implementing something.”

 “That’s where bottlenecks occur and sustainment doesn’t happen,” she added.

-Creating a person-centered patient safety culture requires continuous, holistic improvement, and for that to occur, all different teams and departments must be working toward a united goal and in close contact with one another.
+Creating a person-centered patient safety and quality care culture requires continuous, holistic improvement, and for that to occur, all different teams and departments must be working toward a united goal and in close contact with one another.

 4. Act Urgently

 A watershed 1999 report from the Institute of Medicine calculated that about 100,000 preventable patient deaths due to medical error occur each year.
 In a 2010 follow-up report from the inspector general, that estimate increased to 180,000.
 Today, the exact number keeps changing — “we don’t have a great mechanism to track it,” Dr. Prosser said — but it could very well be even higher.

 In order to fix it, providers must “understand the perspective of administrators, clinicians, patients and family,” Dr. Prosser explained.
 “We all have the same challenges that we’ve spent the last 20 years desperately trying to improve.”